 You can use Beats to collect the data of an Elastic Compute Service (ECS) instance.
 The data includes logs, network data, and metrics.
 Beats then sends the data to Alibaba Cloud Elasticsearch or Logstash for further processing, such as monitoring and analytics.
 This topic describes how to use a Filebeat shipper to collect the logs of an ECS instance.

 - An Alibaba Cloud Elasticsearch or Logstash cluster is created.

 - The Auto Indexing feature is enabled for the Elasticsearch cluster.

-- An ECS instance is created in the same virtual private cloud (VPC) as the Elasticsearch
+- An ECS instance is created in the same virtual private cloud (VPC) as the Elasticsearch or Logstash cluster.

 - Cloud Assistant and Docker are installed on the ECS instance.

 For more information, see Install the Cloud Assistant client and Deploy and use Docker on Alibaba Cloud Linux 2 instances.

 - In the top navigation bar, select a region.
 In the left-side navigation pane, click Beats Data Shippers.